kundajelab/PFBoost/README.md

 --num-perm
 Number of permutations of shuffling y matrix and re-calculating y matrix to calculate empirical p-values for each margin score in the real target matrix.
 Default 100, more recommended.

---split-prom-enh-dist
-If you would like to analyze promoters and enhancers separately, enter an integer indicating the distance to a promoter.
-Typically use 0 (intersecting a promoter).
-NOTE: Default TSS file is hard coded on scg3, option to include your own or to use an alternative annotation to split peaks is in development.

 --null-tree-model
 Instead of shuffling the target matrix to generate empirical p-values you can provide an alternate model in the form of “/path/to/model/model_prefix/saved_tree_state__model_prefix.gz”.
 For example a model generated with the --shuffle-y flag.